Yet more trivial miscellany…

 1. Cranberry is a derivation of craneberry, a moniker bestowed by European settlers who saw a resemblance between the wiry vines of a cranberry plant and a crane’s neck.
-They may or may not have been suffering from mass ergot poisoning after their flour stores were infected with mold, but that is the story.
+They may or may not have had scurvy induced brain rot or been suffering from mass ergot poisoning after their flour stores were infected with mold, but that is the story.

 Ocean Spray, the fruit juice and cranberry king, is actually a co-op of more than 600 fruit growers.
-It was founded in 1930, but the story goes back to the early 1900s and the non-cranberry-specific National Fruit Exchange.
-The NFE was a victim of its own success: the ever-expanding size led to oversupply, dwindling profits, and increased competition.
+Technically, it was founded in 1930, but the story really goes back to the early 1900s and the non-cranberry-specific National Fruit Exchange.
+The NFE ended up a victim of its own success: the ever-expanding size led to oversupply, dwindling profits, and increased competition.
 Looking to expand from fresh fruit to canned cranberry sauce, a group of three growers seceded to from Cranberry Canners, Incorporated, which later became Ocean Spray.
-The entire enterprise was nearly scotched due to violations of monopoly and antitrust law, until a lawer for BIG CRANBERRY discovered that, by some arcane loophole, agricultural co-ops are exempt from monopoly laws.
+The entire enterprise was nearly scotched due to violations of monopoly and antitrust law, until a lawyer for BIG CRANBERRY discovered that, by some arcane loophole, agricultural co-ops are exempt from monopoly laws.
 So Ocean Spray got to stick around.

 A grateful nation was introduced to cranberry juice cocktail and canned cranberry sauce, befitting the postwar obsession with convenience foods.
 And then, disaster: in 1959, nearly all cranberry crops were potentially tainted by the pesticide aminotriazole, befitting the postwar obsession with chemical annihilation of the insect menace.
-That aminotriazole causes cancer in laboratory mice was only just revealed, and it was impossible to separate treated from untreated cranberries.
+It was impossible to separate out potentially contaminated cranberries.
 Fresh cranberry sales in 1959 were reported as 0.

 Cranberry prices collapsed, and Ocean Spray was in trouble.
 But the pesticide incident served up innovation and government bailouts in equal measure: growers were repaid for their lost crops, and price controls were enacted.
 Meanwhile, juice blends like cran-apple were released.
 Thus propped up, they expanded to grapefruits in the 1970s, and invented the craisin in 1993.